ibm-cloud-docs/cis/faq.md

 {:#cis-faq-early-access-plan}
 {: faq}

 The Early Access Plan was removed from the Catalog on May 31, 2018.
 It was replaced by the Standard paid plan, and a new 30-day Free Trial plan.
-If you have an instance of Early Access Plan, upgrade to the Standard plan right away to avoid data loss; you will not be allowed to create a Free Trial instance if you participated in the Early Access beta.
+You are not allowed to create a Free Trial instance if you participated in the Early Access beta.

 ## What do I get with a Free Trial Plan?
 {:#cis-faq-free-trial-plan}